postylem/pmi-dependencies/README.md

 - `--results_dir`: the root folder for results to be generated.
 A run of the script will generate a timestamped subfolder with results within this directory (default=`results/`)
 - `--save_matrices`: option to save PMI matrices (as numpy arrays) to the results directory.
 - `--batch_size`: (int) size of batch dimension of input to xlnet (default 64).
 - `--long_enough`: (int) default=30.
 Since XLNet does badly on short sentences, sentences in the PTB which are less than long_enough words long will be padded with context up until they achieve this threshold.
-Predictions are still made only on the sentence in question, but running XLNet on longer inputs does slow the testing down somewhat.  **Set to 1 to just not do padding at all.**
+Predictions are still made only on the sentence in question, but running XLNet on longer inputs does slow the testing down somewhat.  **Set to 1 or 0 to just not do padding at all.**

 ## Notes